echemdb/website/pages/about.md

 The frictionless resource descriptors are enhanced by

-The echemDB authors augmented the frictionless schema, by adding
+The echemdb authors augmented the frictionless schema, by adding

 * units, allowing for simple unit transformations or data manipulation.
 * metadata describing a resource within the package.